-- HW1 due tomorrow night, upload readme and hw1.tar.gz to Canvas - NB: two separate files! - Do not put readme inside of tar.gz; no "nested" structure inside tarball either - Run check hw1.sh - indices to tokens (and in general): no error handling - You can/should use Vocabulary.from text files to build your vocab object - Factory design pattern allows for different initialization signatures in Python - E.g. from_csv in pandas, from_pretrained in huggingface (later this course) - Note on args and kwargs - https://book.pythontips.com/en/latest/args_and_kwargs.html args and kwargs args and kwargs
+- HW1 due tomorrow night, upload readme and hw1.tar.gz to Canvas - NB: separate files! - Do not put readme inside of tar.gz - indices_to_tokens: no error handling - You can/should use 'Vocabulary.from_text_files' to build your vocab object - Factory design pattern allows for different initialization signatures in Python - E.g. from_csv in pandas, from_pretrained in huggingface (later this course) - Note on args and kwargs - https://book.pythontips.com/en/latest/args_and_kwargs.html args and kwargs args and kwargs